-Goal 1 Desired Result omes what FSD seeks to achieve.
-Indicators Indicators of achieving outcomes.
+Goal 1 omes Indicators Desired Result Measurable statements of what FSD seeks to achieve.
+Indicators of achieving outcomes.
 Advance innovation and design Build on existing high-quality learning in FSD by cultivating a culture of innovation and design to deepen student understanding of knowledge, skills and competencies through robust programs and career exploration that develops life-long learners and active citizens that are prepared for the future.
 "Students will integrate the board knowledge base of these subjects to learn to think for themselves, solve problems creatively, collaborate, and communicate effectively.
 Students will be encouraged to approach the world with intellectual curiosity and humility, understanding our inherited traditions, engaging new ideas and diverse viewpoints, questioning assumptions with reason, evaluating sources of information with discernment, and applying their learning in a variety of life and work situations."
 AB ED Ministerial Order on Student Learning, p.
 2 Innovation occurs when students can transfer what they know to new situations and are empowered to be creative, innovative and think critically.
 Learners participate in maker-centered, career foundations technology and career technology studies that engage learners in authentic, real- world, experiential, hands-on learning environments and experiences.
 Grounding and Audit of Current Reality Elementary education has a strong emphasis on maker- centered learning developing on those foundational skills of imagination and creativity and design.
-A focus this year is to look at existing practices and processes within our classrooms and begin to clearly articulate these foundational skills and related Provincial Program of Studies: Increase in percentage of teachers, parents and activities within the language of innovation, design and Career and Technology foundations. who agree that st will make them s Citizenship: Increasing students who are active citizenship Local Student Intellect students who chood Grades 4 -12 in en Relevance, Rigor, Studies, Science, MyBluePrint: Evi ePortfolio and ca Learner Profiles: learning/CTF/CTS Evidence of Printo and provides assing growth and achiesing profession ual Engagement Survey: Increase in percentage of ose agree or strongly agree in 50% of questions in ach of the following areas: High Expectations, Effort, Lose Track of Time (ELA, Math, Social CTF/CTS. dence of advancing use of myBlueprint as an reer exploration tool.
+A focus this year is to look at existing practices and processes within our classrooms and begin to clearly articulate these foundational skills and related effect Provincial • Program of Studi students satisfied Measures and Targets issures assess progress on achieving outcomes and the iveness of strategies implemented. es: Increase in percentage of teachers, parents and I with the opportunity for students to receive a f studies including fine arts, career, technology, and cal education.

+activities within the language of and Career and Technology for who agree that st will make them s Citizenship: Increasing students who are active citizenship Local Student Intellect students who chood Grades 4 -12 in end Relevance, Rigor, Studies, Science, MyBluePrint: Evi ePortfolio and ca Learner Profiles: learning/CTF/CTS Evidence of Printo and provides assing growth and achiesing profession ual Engagement Survey: Increase in percentage of ose agree or strongly agree in 50% of questions in ach of the following areas: High Expectations, Effort, Lose Track of Time (ELA, Math, Social CTF/CTS. dence of advancing use of myBlueprint as an reer exploration tool.
 Growth in student achievement in maker-centered and competency development.
-Ciples and Practices that tell the story of learning urance of continuous improvement and student evement. onal learning evidence n evidence Goal 2 Desired Result Advance learning for transfer Advance learning for transfer to deepen student thinking and understanding of concepts through learning experiences that can be applied now and in the future for success.
+Ciples and Practices that tell the story of learning urance of continuous improvement and student evement. anal learning evidence in evidence Goal 2 Desired Result Advance learning for transfer Advance learning for transfer to deepen student thinking and understanding of concepts through learning experiences that can be applied now and in the future for success.
 Outcomes Measurable statements of what FSD seeks to achieve.
 Learners will be able to explore and develop their skills and passions and achieve their highest potential.
 Students will be well prepared for their future while remaining current and relevant in the local and global contexts.
 "Alberta Education supports students in progressing in their learning through open critical debate, becoming lifelong learners inspired to pursue their interests and aspirations, achieve Indicators Indicators of achieving outcomes.
 Improvement in students' ability to apply knowledge, skills and understanding of concepts in a variety of contexts.
 Improvement in students using ongoing feedback to reflect continuously on progress, identify strengths and areas of need and set new learning goals.